Dardic languages: History

 French Indologist Gérard Fussman points out that the term Dardic is geographic, not a linguistic expression.
 Taken literally, it allows one to believe that all the languages spoken in Dardistan are Dardic.
 It also allows one to believe that all the people speaking Dardic languages are Dards and the area they live in is Dardistan.
-A term used by classical geographers to identify the area inhabited by an indefinite people, and used in Rajatarangini in reference to people outside Kashmir, has came to have ethnographic, geographic, and even political significance today.
+A term used by classical geographers to identify the area inhabited by an indefinite people, and used in Rajatarangini in reference to people outside Kashmir, has come to have ethnographic, geographic, and even political significance today.

 Classification

 George Morgenstierne's scheme corresponds to recent scholarly consensus.
-As such, Dardic's position as a legitimate genetic subfamily has been repeatedly called into question; it is widely acknowledged that the grouping is more geographical in nature, as opposed to linguistic.
+As such, the historic Dardic's position as a legitimate genetic subfamily has been repeatedly called into question; it is widely acknowledged that the grouping is more geographical in nature, as opposed to linguistic.
 Indeed, Buddruss rejected the Dardic grouping entirely, and placed the languages within Central Indo-Aryan.
 Other scholars, such as Strand and Mock, have similarly voiced doubts in this regard.

 However, Kachru contrasts "Midland languages" spoken in the plains, such as Punjabi and Urdu, with "Mountain languages", such as Dardic.
 Kogan has also suggested an 'East-Dardic' sub-family; comprising the 'Kashmiri', 'Kohistani' and 'Shina' groups.

 The case of Kashmiri is peculiar.
 Its Dardic features are close to Shina, often said to belong to an eastern Dardic language subfamily.
 Kachru notes that "the Kashmiri language used by Kashmiri Hindu Pandits has been powerfully influenced by Indian culture and literature, and the greater part of its vocabulary is now of Indian origin, and is allied to that of Sanskritic Indo-Aryan languages of northern India".

 While it is true that many Dardic languages have been influenced by non-Dardic languages, Dardic may have also influenced neighbouring Indo-Aryan lects in turn, such as Punjabi, the Pahari languages, including the Central Pahari languages of Uttarakhand, and purportedly even further afield.
 Some linguists have posited that Dardic lects may have originally been spoken throughout a much larger region, stretching from the mouth of the Indus (in Sindh) northwards in an arc, and then eastwards through modern day Himachal Pradesh to Kumaon.
 However, this has not been conclusively established.